rust-lang/rustc-dev-guide/src/about-this-guide.md

 There are seven parts to this guide:

-1. [Building and debugging `rustc`][p1]: Contains information that should be useful no matter how you are contributing, about building, debugging, profiling, etc.
+1. [Building and debugging `rustc`][p1]: Contains information about building, debugging, profiling, etc., useful no matter how you are contributing.
-2. [Contributing to `rustc`][p2]: Contains information that should be useful no matter how you are contributing, about procedures for contribution, using git and Github, stabilizing features, etc.
+2. [Contributing to `rustc`][p2]:  About procedures for contribution, using git and Github, stabilizing features, etc, useful no matter how you are contributing.
 3. [High-Level Compiler Architecture][p3]: Discusses the high-level architecture of the compiler and stages of the compile process.
 4. [Source Code Representation][p4]: Describes the process of taking raw source code from the user and transforming it into various forms that the compiler can work with easily.
-5. [Analysis][p5]: discusses the analyses that the compiler uses to check various properties of the code and inform later stages of the compile process (e.g., type checking).
+5. [Analysis][p5]: Discusses the analyses that the compiler uses to check various properties of the code and inform later stages of the compile process (e.g., type checking).
-6. [From MIR to Binaries][p6]: How linked executable machine code is generated.
+6. [From MIR to Binaries][p6]: Describes how linked executable machine code is generated.
 7. [Appendices][p7] at the end with useful reference information.
 There are a few of these with different information, including a glossary.